 She did a lot of volunteer work with the Salvation Army, mostly during hurricane relief efforts in Florida, but her biggest impact was probably when she volunteered for almost a year at ground zero following 9/11.

 After she passed, I loved reading about the people that she had met throughout her travels in her journals.
 When Sandy and I decided to follow in her footsteps, I thought that telling those stories about the people we've met and places we've been in real time through podcasting, blogging and social media would be pretty cool, however, my guests are not limited to those we meet through our travels.

 For my first blog entry, I just took the dedication that I wrote for her in my first book and published it again.
 If you'd like to read it, below is a link:

 As far as the show, it's a pretty casual conversation.

 I do ask the same "final question" to all of my guests.
 The sub-title of the podcast is, "Many Little People in Many Little Places."
 Which is derived from the opening lyrics of the song, "Gloria" by Michael Franti, which go, "When many little people in many little places do many little things, then the whole world changes."

 So, the final question that I would ask will be, “What are some of the little things that you do to help make the world a better place?”

-In this episode of “The Journey of My Mother’s Son” podcast, I sit down to talk with fellow traveling nomad, Dave Houser.
+In this episode of “The Journey of My Mother’s Son” podcast, I sit down to talk with Ingo Schulmeyer.

-To find out more about Dave, check out their website at https://fnfreedom.com.
+To find out more about Ingo, check out his website at https://thesmallreset.org/.